pdanilovskaia/seq2seq4gec-en/README.md

 - **Correction by model 3:** _It has been suggested that the fairies are the the_

 ## Requirements
-The code was run and tested in Google Colab, which provides an environment with all necessary libraries pre-installed.
+The code was run in Google Colab, which provides an environment with all necessary libraries pre-installed.

 ## Acknowledgements
 I thank Meng Li for teaching an introductory